 Breast cancer is when abnormal cells in the breast begin to grow and divide in an uncontrolled way and eventually form a growth (tumour).

-Breast cancer starts in the breast tissue, most commonly in the cells that line the milk ducts of the breast.
+Breast cancer most commonly starts in the cells that line the milk ducts of the breast.
 It is the most common cancer in the UK.
 It mainly affects women, but men can get it too.

 Breasts are made up of:

 - glandular tissue divided into lobes (each containing lots of lobules)